 If companies are to prosper in the coming years they will need to quickly tap the potential of digital.
 To do this they must first understand how digital will impact their business and identify the unique opportunities and threats it presents to them.
 However, given the huge scope and novelty of the digital space, there is often a lack of clarity about where and how to start.

 Set the direction for digital

 Before embarking on the digital journey companies need to ensure that they are traveling in the right direction.
 To set the correct direction we have identified five fundamental questions that every company should ask at the outset:

-1. How does digital bring opportunities and threats for our business?
+1. How does digital bring opportunities and threats to our business?

 Firstly, businesses must ask what opportunities and threats digital presents to their company.
 These could be the opportunity to increase value delivery to customers, to lower the cost of delivering that value or, to tap new markets through digitally enabled products or services and digital sales channels.